This page is designed to answer the following questions:

 - Confidence – with confidence, individuals are more likely to make and maintain relationships and participate in activities

-- Choice and control – being free to make their own choices gives individuals control their own lives
+- Choice and control – being free to make their own choices gives individuals control over their own lives

-- Having fun – enjoying oneself gives opportunities to relax and unwind as well participate in activities and socialise with others
+- Having fun – enjoying oneself gives opportunities to relax and unwind as well as participate in activities and socialise with others

 Attitudes, behaviours and approaches that promote well-being